Sharpening: Tools and materials

-The substance on the sharpening surface must be harder (hardness is measured on the Mohs scale) than the material being sharpened; diamond is extremely hard, making diamond dust very effective for sharpening, though expensive; less costly, but less hard, abrasives are available, such as synthetic and natural Japanese waterstones.
+The substance on the sharpening surface must be harder (hardness is measured on the Mohs scale) than the material being sharpened; diamond is extremely hard, making diamond dust very effective for sharpening, though expensive; less costly, but less hard, abrasives are available, such as synthetic and natural Japanese water-stones.
 Several cutlery manufacturers now offer electric knife sharpeners with multiple stages with at least one grinding stage.
 These electric sharpeners are typically used in the kitchen but have the ability to sharpen blades such as pocket or tactical knives.
 The main benefit of using an electric sharpener is speed with many models that can complete the sharpening process in one to two minutes.
 The disadvantage is that the sharpening angle is fixed so some specialized knives, like a Japanese style Santoku, may need additional attention to sharpen to the ideal angle.